 - Second, a company should have a business rationale for involving a specific third party in a transaction and specify its role and responsibilities in the engagement within the contract terms.

 - Third, a company should undertake continuing monitoring after a third party is engaged, including conducting due diligence refreshers periodically based on its risk level, providing compliance training, requesting compliance certifications and exercising audit rights.

 Companies must investigate allegations of wrongdoing and should design an adequate allegation management system that has (1) a process that allows company personnel and third parties to report suspected or actual misconduct anonymously, and (2) a process for the company to timely and thoroughly investigate the allegations and document its findings and responses, including any disciplinary measures or remedial actions taken.

 The DOJ and the SEC encourage companies to conduct regular testing and review of their compliance programmes and make improvements that may be necessary because of changes in their business operations, applicable laws and regulations, and industry standards.

 Pre-acquisition due diligence and post-acquisition integration

-In mergers and acquisitions, it is crucial that a company conducts appropriate pre-closing and post-closing due diligence and risk assessment and integrates the new entity into the company’s compliance programme in a timely manner.
+In mergers and acquisitions, it is crucial that a company conduct appropriate pre-closing and post-closing due diligence and risk assessment and integrate the new entity into the company’s compliance programme in a timely manner.
 These measures will mitigate the risk of potential liability for the company that could result from any misconduct in which the target company might have engaged prior to the transaction.

 Evaluation of Corporate Compliance Programs